 Teamtechnology.co.uknotes that the difference between a leader and a manager is that, "Leadership is setting a new direction or vision for a group that they follow, i.e.: a leader is the spearhead for that new direction.
 Management controls or directs people/resources in a group according to principles or values that have already been established."

 So where is all of this going?
 Actually nowhere; sorry to disappoint you if you were waiting for a denouncement or declaration.
 I'm simply developing my yardstick by which to measure good or bad leaders.
 Of course, I already have my notions about good and bad leaders, especially in municipal politics, and regular readers will know how I feel.
-I believe our former mayor, Terry Geddes, was a good leader.
+I believe former mayors have been good leaders.
 I'll leave it at that and your imagination as to what I think about our current mayor.
 But ask yourself: using the criteria mentioned above, do you think he leads, or just manages?
 Is he authoritarian or democratic?

 * The Chinese classic, Shujing, also known as The Book of History, is China's oldest historical record, but more important it is also one of the world's oldest political tracts.
 Written about the period of 2357-627 BCE, it predates Machiavelli by several thousand years, but both contain much that is similar: advice to reigning princes and kings on the management of their principalities and their conduct as rulers.